Embedded-AMS/EmbeddedProto/README.md

 * Professional support
 * MISRA code quality report

-You can request more information about a comercial license on our [website](https://embeddedproto.com/pricing).
+You can request more information about a commercial license on our [website](https://embeddedproto.com/pricing).